apache/kyuubi/docs/deployment/engine_on_yarn.md

 ### Requirements

-When you want to deploy Kyuubi's Spark SQL engines on YARN, you'd better have cognition upon the following things.
+To deploy Kyuubi's Spark SQL engines on YARN, you'd better have cognition upon the following things.

 - Knowing the basics about [Running Spark on YARN](https://spark.apache.org/docs/latest/running-on-yarn.html)
 - A binary distribution of Spark which is built with YARN support